martinbolle/Intro_ai/README.md

 # Lab 2 - Data
 Second data oriented lab with more data vleaning and feature engineering.
 For this lab we got a Picture of a table made out of the titanic.csv file.
 Our task was to re-create this table with featuring engineering.

+# Lab 3 - NLP Topic Modeling (part1)
+NPL time.
+Throughout this lab I'll get a light intro to using modern ML libraries to do beginner level topic modeling on youtube titles, with data from a kraggle data-set.